Dynamic Multi-level Privilege Control in Behavior-based Implicit Authentication Systems Leveraging Mobile Devices: The Proposed MPC Scheme

 We summarize the privilege movement mechanism in Fig. \ref{fig:arc} (b).
 The system keeps track of the user's behaviors and once it observes a behavior score that falls into the slack domain, it searches through the previous scores to find a more definitive answer.
 If there were scores in the legitimate domain, the system leans towards regarding the user as legitimate and moves $R_c$ upward with distance $-\mu_l$ at the end of the current authentication cycle.
 This process is repeated until $R_c$ reaches $R_1$.
-However, if the system observes a behavior score that falls into the illegitimate domain instead, $R_c$ is moved downward with distance $+\mu_a$ at the end of the current authentication cycle.
-This process is repeated until $R_c$ reaches $R_n$.
 Similarly, if there were scores in the illegitimate domain, the system leans towards regarding the user as illegitimate and moves $R_c$ downward with distance $+\mu_a$ at the end of the current authentication cycle.
 This process is repeated until $R_c$ reaches $R_n$.
-However, if the system observes a behavior score that falls into the legitimate domain instead, $R_c$ is moved upward with distance $-\mu_l$ at the end of the current authentication cycle.
-This process is repeated until $R_c$ reaches $R_1$.
-If $R_c$ falls in between privilege levels, the user is assumed access privilege of the lower level.
+If $R_c$ falls in between privilege levels, the user is assumed to access privilege of the lower level.
 The movement distances $-\mu_l$ and $+\mu_a$ are design parameters that can be constants or variables.
 For the discussion in this subsection, we let $\mu_l=l/2$ and $\mu_a=l$ where $l$ is the fixed distance between privilege levels.
 The system is thus less tolerable and more restrictive when there is evidence that the current user is illegitimate.
 It is also more conservative in giving the user higher access privilege when the user's legitimacy was confirmed in the past but is currently in doubt.
-Such design is to enhance security while not sacrificing usability.
-Moreover, the FR and FA performance is improved since the system always tries to move $R_c$ out of the slack domain based on evidence.
+This design is to enhance security while not sacrificing usability.
+Moreover, the FR and FA performance are improved since the system always tries to move $R_c$ out of the slack domain based on evidence.
 The privilege movement mechanism has $O(1)$ time complexity, which renders the authentication delay the same as the IA schemes without MPC.
 In the next subsection, we discuss making $\mu_l$ and $\mu_a$ variables to improve authentication accuracy.